+At Ashmole Academy we look upon Science as being a “5 year” course starting in Year 7 and finishing at the end of Year 11.
+The course is designed to constantly building upon a solid foundation of knowledge alongside revisiting topics to underpin understanding.
 In Years 7 and 8 students follow stimulating and absorbing topics which promote a wide understanding of Science and the links between different scientific disciplines.
-At the beginning of Year 9 students will begin their study of Key Stage 4 topics in Science.
-Students will study important topics in Biology, Chemistry and Physics.
+In Year 9 students will start to develop a more detailed understanding of the fundamentals taught in Year 7 and 8.
+This will continue through Years 10-11.
+Throughout their time at Ashmole students will study important topics in Biology, Chemistry and Physics – in order to gain a better understanding of global issues.
 These include Chemistry topics on the atmosphere, pollution and materials; Biology topics considering aspects of genetics, disease and how to keep a healthy balance in life; Physics topics including aspects of energy and forces.
 Pupils will then follow one of two pathways: Triple Science or Combined Science (Trilogy).
 Pupils studying Triple Science will be working towards achieving GCSE’s in Biology, Chemistry and Physics.
 Pupils following the Combined Science pathway will be working towards two GCSEs in Combined Science.

 Sixth Form students can choose A-level courses in Biology, Chemistry, Physics and Psychology.
 Biology covers a wide range of plant and animal biology in depth.
 Chemistry covers the links between matter and properties from an atomic to universal level.
 A-level Physics considers forces, motion and space in depth.
 Psychology students learn to understand aspects of human decisions and interactions and how we may study these attributes.